-The County of Santa Clara Office of Immigrant Relations invites eligible applicants to apply to its New American Fellowship program.
+The County of Santa Clara Office of Immigrant Relations invites eligible applicants to apply to its New Americans Fellowship program.
 Deadline is April 12, 2019.
-Fellows will be placed in a variety of County agencies such as the Office of Women's Policy, Office of LGBTQ Affairs, Census, Office of Immigrant Relations, Reentry Services, Board of Supervisors, and more.
+Fellows will be placed in a variety of County agencies such as the Office of Women's Policy, Office of LGBTQ Affairs, Office of the Census, Office of Immigrant Relations, Reentry Services, Board of Supervisors, Office of the Public Defender, Office of Labor Standards Enforcement, Division of Equity and Social Justice, Public Health Depapartment, Behavior Health, and more.

-- Fellows work on a research and/or community engagement projects focused on immigrant integration
+- Fellows develop experience working in county government by working on research and/or community engagement projects focused on immigrant integration

-- Fellows are placed at a county agency, department, board office, or participating non-profit organization
+- Fellows are placed at a county agency, department, or board office

 Eligibility Checklist (all must apply)

 - Current DACA recipient; and